awsdocs/aws-proton-user-guide/doc_source/ag-create-repo.md

 }
 ```

-After you create a repository, you can view a list of AWS and customer managed tags, as shown in the following example command\.
+After you create a repository link, you can view a list of AWS and customer managed tags, as shown in the following example command\.
 AWS Proton automatically generates AWS managed tags for you\.
 You can also modify and create customer managed tags using the AWS CLI\.
 For more information, see [AWS Proton resources and tagging](resources.md)\.

 Command: